jameswhoughton/cushon/RESEARCH.md

 #### Pros

 - Improves resiliency (any outages are less impactful).
-- Increases response time if DBs are geographically distrubuted (although less of a cooncern here as the customers are mainly UK residents).
+- Increases response time if DBs are geographically distributed (although less of a concern here as the customers are mainly UK residents).
 - Theoretically no limit to how far you could scale.
 - Backups/maintenance

 #### Cons

-- Adds complexity to both querying and inserting data, if the correct sharding technique is not chosen databases can become unbalanaced.
+- Adds complexity to both querying and inserting data, if the correct sharding technique is not chosen databases can become unbalanced.
 - Higher hardware costs.

 ### Partitioning